-Recolight sets ambitious goal to be carbon neutral by 2030
+Recolight sets ambitious goal to be net zero carbon by 2030

 Recolight, the UK’s leading lighting WEEE compliance scheme, has set a target to be net zero carbon by 2030.
 The target, agreed by the Recolight board in January, will cover all Recolight’s operations.

 Commenting on the news, Recolight CEO Nigel Harvey said